cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 ```

 This query takes all URLs that have a `irishRel:numChild` declared on
-them then counts the `max` of them.
-It orders them _descending_
+them then counts the `max` of them for each individual.
+This means
+that it will find the largest `irishGen:numChild` that an individual
-(desc) and it [groups them
+has declared on them.
+It orders them _descending_ (desc) and it
+[groups them
 by](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#groupby)
 `?x` which means that the query will break each group represented by
 the variable `?x` into a separate group then work on that group.
 In
-this case, it is `?x` so that each URL is counted as its own group no
+this case, it is `?x` so that each URL is counted as its own group.
-breaking is necessary.
-The result is an order list going from most to
+The result is an order list going from most to least which shows each
-least which shows each individual and their `:numChild` which is 1000
+individual and their `:numChild` which is more than 1000 results.
-results.
 Thankfully, this is a very fast query at 68 milliseconds.
 Benchmarking software is a exhaustingly large subject so there is a
 very high variance in what the user may experience on their own
-machines due to _inter alia_ CPU L1 and L2 cache strategies, RAM clock
+computers due to _inter alia_ CPU L1 and L2 cache strategies, RAM
-rate, disk speed, query optimiser, and even more complicated events
+clock rate, disk speed, query optimiser, and even more complicated
-outside the control of the Triplestore.
+events outside the control of the Triplestore.

-As the result is 1000, we will only concern ourselves with the top
+As the result is over 1000, we will only concern ourselves with the
-five.
+top five.
 We can do that progrmmatically by using the `limit` keyword.

 ```sparql
 prefix irishRel: <http://example.com/earlyIrishRelationship.ttl#>